Kamarai Swyer: Career

 Simon-Swyer joined West Ham United at the age of eight.
 On his 18th birthday, Simon-Swyer signed his first professional contract with West Ham.

 Simon-Swyer's first involvement in West Ham's first team came in a 1–0 defeat against Dinamo Zagreb, where he was an unused substitute in a UEFA Europa League tie on 9 December 2021.
 On 3 November 2022, Simon-Swyer made his debut for West Ham in a 3–0 UEFA Europa Conference League win against Romanian club FCSB coming on as a 77th minute substitute for Divin Mubama.

+In July 2023, he signed a further two-year contract with the club.

+On 29 July 2023, Simon-Swyer signed for League Two club Crawley Town on a season-long loan.
+He made his Crawley debut on 5 August in a 1–0 home win against Bradford City coming on as an 83rd minute substitute for Dom Telford.
+Having made 11 appearances for the club, he was recalled by West Ham in January 2024.

+In May 2025, Simon-Swyer signed a two-year contract with League One team Northampton Town linking up again with manager Kevin Nolan with whom he had worked when Nolan was first team coach at West Ham United.